jdhuntington/fluent-ui-react/packages/react-theming/README.md

 ## Writing the base component

-Any functional component can be used with `compose`.
+Any functional component can be used with `createComponent`.
 However, there are several conventions that should be respected in order to make the user experience predictable.